kickstarter/cfn-flow/README.md

 `cfn-flow` introduces a consist, convenient workflow that encourages good template organization and deploy practices.

-1. *Optimize for happiness.* The workflow should be easy and enjoyable to use.
+1. *Optimize for happiness.* The workflow should be easy & enjoyable to use.
-2. *Optimize for onboarding.* The workflow should be simple to learn & understand.
+2. *Optimize for onboarding.* The workflow should be simple to learn, understand, & debug.
-3. *Auditable changes.* Know who changed what when.
+3. *Auditable changes.* Know who changed what when & why.
 Leverage git history.
 4. *Immutable releases.* The code in a release never changes.
 To make a change, launch a new stack.